mono/Embeddinator-4000/docs/getting-started-java.md

 Notes:

-* Earlier versions of Xcode, Xamarin.Android, Android Studio, and Mono _might_ work, but are untested and unsupported.
+* Earlier versions of Xcode, Visual Studio, Xamarin.Android, Android Studio, and Mono _might_ work, but are untested and unsupported.
-* Code generation can be done on Windows, and desktop Java _should_ work (needs testing).
-Full support for Windows will be coming soon.

 ## Installation